Listen To This Article - Click Play

 The big question on everyone’s mind is, “when will the fall colors in the Smoky Mountains be at their peak this year?”
 Although we cannot quite give you an exact date, we can give you our predictions.

 The leaves should begin to change around early to mid October.
 Fall foliage is most vibrant when temperatures are in the 70s during the day and drop into the 40s at night.
 East Tennessee has seen temperatures in the high 80s this October, causing leaves to change later than usual.
 As temperatures get cooler, the leaves turn brighter reds, oranges, and yellows!
-The highest elevations of the Smoky Mountains will likely have their most vibrant fall colors around October 1st, and leaves in the surrounding area are expected to peak about a week later.
+The highest elevations of the Smoky Mountains will likely have their most vibrant fall colors around mid October, and leaves in the surrounding area are expected to peak about a week later.

 How to Follow the 2019 Smoky Mountain Fall Foliage